-Agreement.
-I realize that violations may result Missoula County Public Schools' Acceptable Use of Technology t in my loss of the network and/or Internet access, disciplinary ident Handbook, and possible legal action.
-I will sign my name to
+I have read, I understand and I will abide by Missoula County Public Schools' Acceptable Use of Technology Agreement.
+I realize that violations may result in my loss of the network and/or Internet access, disciplinary action per the Student Code of Conduct or Student Handbook, and possible legal action.
+I will sign my name to show that I will follow these terms.

 Student Name (print)

 Student Signature

 Grade Date Signed

 Parent/Guardian Acknowledgement

-1 nd have discussed it with my child.
-We agree that by my signature, e school district's network and hardware, and access the Internet.
+I have read this Acceptable Use Agreement and have discussed it with my child.
+We agree that by my signature, I give my permission for my student to use the school district's network and hardware, and access the Internet.

 Parent/Guardian Name (print)

-Parent/Guardian Signature Date Signed